majedalswaeer/Reading-Notes-Repository/README.md

 # **Reading Notes**
-## im majed alswaeer, 23 years old with a B'Sc in mechanical engineering also a software development student at ASAC, Always seeking a new, demanding and rewarding challenges to utilize my skills
+## Im Majed Al-Swaeer, 23 years old with a B'Sc in mechanical engineering also a software development student at ASAC, Always seeking a new, demanding and rewarding challenges to utilize my skills
 ## This repo was created to keep up with my notes during the lecture and the desigred reading in an organized and structured way
 ## *feel free to check my github account: [Github Acount](https://github.com/majedalswaeer)*
 **************************************************************************
-# **201 courses**
+# **201 JS Courses**
 ## ***Table of Contents***

 | Name            | link                 | Date(dd/mm/yyyy)       |